Aversiste/ansible-rcron/README.md

 ansible-rcron
 =============

-Configure rcron, a high availability cron scheduler.
+Configure rcron, a cron scheduler with redundancy and failover.

 Requirements
 ------------